Sacrifice: Hinduism

 The modern practice of Hindu animal sacrifice is mostly associated with Shaktism, and in currents of folk Hinduism strongly rooted in local popular or tribal traditions.
 Animal sacrifices were part of the ancient Vedic religion in India, and are mentioned in scriptures such as the Yajurveda.
+For instance, these scriptures mention the use of mantras for goat sacrifices as a means of abolishing human sacrifice and replacing it with animal sacrifice.
+Even if animal sacrifice was common historically in Hinduism, contemporary Hindus believe that both animals and humans have souls and may not be offered as sacrifices.
+This concept is called ahimsa, the Hindu law of non-injury and no harm.
 Some Puranas forbid animal sacrifice.